Arabis alpina: Description

 The stems grow up to 40 cm (16 inches) tall, and are topped with loose heads of white, four-petalled flowers.
 Flowers bloom in spring.
 The leaves in the basal rosette are long, strongly toothed and clearly stalked, although the stem leaves are stalkless and clasp the stem.
 It is a perennial herb.
 The plant attracts butterflies.

 Taxonomy

 Arabis alpina is believed to have originated in Asia Minor about 2 million years ago.
 From there it migrated twice into East Africa (500,000 years ago) where it grows today on the high East African mountains in the ericaceous belt.
 Another migration route led A. alpina into Europe which was then colonised periglacially.
 In genetic terms, the highest diversity is found in Asia Minor.
 In central and northern Europe, A. alpina seems to be genetically quite uniform.

 There is growing interest to develop Arabis alpina as a model organism for genetics, population genetics, and molecular biology.
 The first genetic linkage map has been created and the first phenotypes, especially perenniality, are tackled by QTL mapping.

 Subdivision

 A former subspecies, A. alpina subsp. caucasica, is now recognised as a separate species, Arabis caucasica.

+Origins of Taxonomy

+The first species recorded using Carl Linnaeus’s binomial nomenclature in Species Plantarum was Arabis alpina.